govflow/govflow/README.md

 make install
 ```

-Also ensure that you have Postgres running, and create a database called `zen311` for use.
+Also ensure that you have Postgres running, and create a database called `govflow` for use.

 **Lint code:**